TimothyNguyen/Condor/content/posts/applications-are-open.md

 authors:
   - timothy-nguyen
 ---
 Applications are open now at BUILD UMass!
-Please apply by September 29th 2020 at buildumass.co
+Please apply by September 29th 2020 at buildumass.com